seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Cold as old Saturn, and like him possess'd
 With fire malevolent, darted a spark,
 Or what fierce sulphur else, to this end made,
-I comment not—the hot horse, hot as fire,
+I comment not--the hot horse, hot as fire,
 Took toy at this, and fell to what disorder
 His power could give his will, bounds, comes on end,
 Disroots his rider whence he grew, but that